 When Is Hard Drive Defragmentation Necessary?

-Have you noticed your computer is running more slowly than when you bought it?
+Have you noticed your computer is running more slowly than when you first bought it?
 Computer speeds slow over time, and disk fragmentation plays a major part in this decline.
 Traditional hard drives use actuator arms to locate information on spinning disks, and the process works best when all of your information is stored together.
-Fragmentation separates data so your hard drive takes longer to collect the information it needs.
+Fragmentation separates data, so your hard drives takes longer to collect the information it needs.
 If you experience delays opening a file, launching a new application or booting up your computer, you may need to defragment your computer’s hard drive.

 After Major OS Updates

 Your operating system includes a complex array of folders and files.
-It’s common after a major OS update to notice a decrease in your computer’s performance, so when you upgrade to a newer version, remember that it’s an appropriate time to defrag your hard drive because your computer’s file system may have changed significantly.
+It’s common after a major OS update to notice a decrease in your computer’s performance, so when you upgrade to a newer version, remember than it’s an appropriate time to defrag your hard drive because your computer’s file system may have changed significantly.

-How Does a Disk Defragmenter Work?
+How Does Disk Defrag Software Work?

 Your computer’s efficiency hinges on your answers to the following questions:

 - What kind of drive do you use?